-She then spent fifteen months as one of two advisors to an Afghan counter narcotics team in southern Helmand province, supporting the local Governor’s efforts to reduce cultivation of opium poppy.
+She then spent fifteen months as one of two advisors to a US Government-funded Afghan counter narcotics team in southern Helmand province, living off-base and supporting the local governor’s efforts to reduce cultivation of opium poppy.

 Eleanor met her husband Michael while they were colleagues in Helmand, and returned with him to his home in beautiful Washington State.
 Michael was elected to the State Senate in 2010.